Please ensure Javascript is enabled for purposes of website accessibility

 MADISON, Wis.
 (AP) — The Wisconsin Legislature’s budget committee has voted unanimously not to override Gov. Scott Walker’s decision to employ a rarely used veto power to block a $3 million fund transfer.

 Walker on Aug.
-6 vetoed a decision by the Republican-controlled Joint Finance Committee approving $15.8 million in spending by the Wisconsin Department of Transportation to pay for installing 70 mph speed limit signs, road salt and a variety of other maintenance needs.
+6 vetoed a decision by the Republican-controlled Joint Finance Committee approving $15.8 million in spending by the Wisconsin Department of Transportation to pay for installing 70 mph signs, road salt and a variety of other maintenance needs.

 Walker disagreed with tapping $3 million from a county maintenance fund.